We love to use coconut coir as the main ingredient of our microgreen growing media.

 The smaller 1.4-pound coco coir brick is 1.7 times as dense as the 10-pound brick.
 That is the same as saying pound for pound the smaller brick has 1.7 times more coir.

-I'm not going to compare all of the brands, but you can compare how much coir you will get out of any coconut coir brick from the example above.
+I’m not going to compare all the brands, but you can compare how much coir you will get from any coconut coir brick from the example above.

 Assuming that a particle of coir is the same weight once expanded.
-We can consider this correct; we can estimate how many quarts of expanded coir we can get from a 10 pound Coco Bliss 10 pound brick.
+We can consider this correct; we can estimate how many quarts of expanded coir can get from a 10-pound Coco Bliss 10-pound brick.

 The inverse of 1.7 is 0.59.
-So, from the 1.4-pound brick, we can calculate that we will get 340 cubic inches of coir for each pound of compress coir.
+So, from the 1.4-pound brick, we can calculate that we will get 340 cubic inches of coir for each pound of compressed coir.

 Since the 10-pound brick is 0.59 times less dense, we should get 200.6 cubic inches for each pound.